-In Mount Gambier, The Barn Steakhouse delivers a menu of grain-fed goodness and over 700 different wines beside a crackling fireplace and loads of old wooden trimmings to really set the scene.
+In Mount Gambier, The Barn Steakhouse delivers a menu of the finest aged steaks and over 700 different wines beside a crackling fireplace and loads of old wooden trimmings to really set the scene.

-By the coast, The Project Robe’s winter food theme nights are always a hit with locals and visitors alike while at Vic Street Pizza Project hearty deep-dish pizzas are the order of the day, with loads of toppings and a local wine list that’ll warm your woollen socks.
+By the coast, Olive's in Robe is always a hit with locals and visitors alike.
+Pizza and pasta are the order of the day and you're spolit for choice with a wine list that’ll warm your woollen socks.